jaybrecht/ariac_ros2/docs/competition/challenges.md

 It can happen that both robots malfunction at the same time.
 In this case, competitors's control system must wait until the malfunction is resolved before continuing with the trial.

-### Example
+### Robot Malfunction Example

 The robot malfunction challenge is specified in the trial configuration file using the following fields:

-- `duration`: The duration of the robot malfunction in seconds.
+* `duration`: The duration of the robot malfunction in seconds.
-- `robots_to_disable`: A list of robots that malfunction.
+* `robots_to_disable`: A list of robots that malfunction.
 It can be either `floor_robot` or `ceiling_robot` or both.
-- Conditions that can trigger the robot malfunction:
+* Conditions that can trigger the robot malfunction:
-  - `part_place_condition`: The challenge starts when a part of a specific type and color is placed on a specific AGV.
+  * `part_place_condition`: The challenge starts when a part of a specific type and color is placed on a specific AGV.
-  - `time_condition`: The challenge starts after a specific time.
+  * `time_condition`: The challenge starts after a specific time.
-  - `submission_condition`: The challenge starts when a specific order is submitted.
+  * `submission_condition`: The challenge starts when a specific order is submitted.

 Robot malfunctions can occur multiple times in the same trial.
 The example below shows a robot malfunction challenge occurring four times.

 ```yaml
 challenges: